Kizomba & History 2.0

 Kizomba Dance genre

 The Kizomba dance is a couple dance from which many styles such as, Tarraxinha and Urban Kiz derived from.
-Before the word Kizomba was adopted by Angolans in the 80s most PALOPS used to refer to it as “Passada” (including many Angolans).
+Before the word Kizomba was adopted by Angolans most PALOPS used to refer to it as “Passada” (including many Angolans).
 Passada uses the universal basics of partner dances.
 Side to side, Travelling & 360 degree rotation.
 These are basics that came from the European dance called the Waltz which is dating back to the 16th century, its the original partner dance style of them all.
 Almost all partner dances have universal basics; from Bolero, to Son, to Bachata, Kompa to Semba, to Forro, to Tango etc… Each of these dances are how each culture perceived and mutated those basics into something that reflects their identity through music & dance.

 Passada to Kizomba